chriskyfung/amp-affiliately-jekyll-theme/_posts/2024-11-21-google-analytics-4.md

 By following these steps, you will have successfully registered the custom parameter `ampHost` in your GA4 property, enabling you to track where your AMP page is served.

 For more detailed instructions, you can refer to the [Google Analytics 4 documentation](https://support.google.com/analytics/answer/13707678?hl=en) and this [Stack Overflow page](https://stackoverflow.com/questions/76622349/how-is-the-configuration-of-google-analytics-4-with-amp).

+### 🚧 Filtering Out Developer Traffic

+To ensure the accuracy of your analytics data, it's important to filter out activity from developers who use debug mode.
+This prevents their activity from appearing in your reports, allowing you to focus on real user interactions.
+Follow these steps to set up a filter for developer traffic in GA4:

+1. Go to your GA4 property in the Google Analytics dashboard.
+2. Navigate to the "Admin" section.
+3. Under "Property", click "Data Filters".
+4. Click "Create Filter".
+5. Choose "Developer Traffic", select "Exclude", and choose the filter state: Testing, Active, or Inactive.
+6. Click "Create" to save the filter.

+When you activate the data filter, Google Analytics will filter out any data collected from users when debug mode is enabled.
+This allows you to test in your property without disrupting the data in your reports.

+For more details, refer to the [Google Analytics 4 documentation](https://support.google.com/analytics/answer/13296662?hl=en).

 ## ✨ Supported Features